Top 10 best plug-in hybrid SUVs 2022

 Porsche Cayenne e-Hybrid

-The Porsche Cayenne is renowned for combining SUV practicality with sports-car power and handling and that formula remains intact with the addition of a plug-in hybrid drivetrain.
-Two versions will shortly be available: a fast E-Hybrid and an even faster Turbo S E-Hybrid, with a choice of regular or 'coupe' bodystyles, too.
-Note that the Porsche is strictly a five-seater, in contrast to the seven-seat Volvo XC90, but it's still an impeccable choice for families after a swift and cheap-to-run form of transport.
+The Cayenne is renowned for combining SUV practicality with sports-car power and handling.
+That formula remains intact with the addition of a plug-in hybrid drivetrain.
+Two versions are available: the fast E-Hybrid and even faster Turbo S E-Hybrid, with a choice of regular or 'coupe' bodystyles, too.
+Note that the Porsche is strictly a five-seater, in contrast to the seven-seat Volvo XC90, but it's still an impeccable plug-in choice for families after a swift and cheap-to-run form of transport.
 Read our full review here.

 Volvo XC40 Recharge